BafS/Gutenberg/README.md

 ## Dev

- - `npm install` to install dependencies
+ - `npm i` to install the dependencies
  - `npm run watch` to "watch" the scss folder and compile to css
  - `npm run build` to compile gutenberg to css